-Note 2: The school reserves the right to review the child’s progress annually to determine whether this is indeed an appropriate school placement for the child.
-It is also hoped and envisaged that integration with mainstream pupils and classes would occur.
+Note: 2.
+The school reserves the right to review the child’s progress at regular intervals to determine whether this is indeed an appropriate school placement for the child.
+It is also hoped and envisaged that integration with mainstream pupils and classes would occur wherever this is feasible.

 Moving on from the ASD unit

 Our ASD unit (Setanta) runs parallel to mainstream school.
 This means that each child can spend up to eight years in the ASD class (plus their time in early intervention).
 As mainstream schooling must start by 6 years of age, the parallel provision in Setanta will also commence, at the latest, when the child is 6.